 Yom Kippur in Israel

-This is the holiest of the Jewish holidays and is known as the “day of atonement”.
-Yom Kippur takes place every year on the tenth day of the Hebrew month, Tishrei, about a week after Rosh Hashana.
+This is the holiest of the Jewish holidays and is known as the “day of atonement.”
+Yom Kippur takes place every year on the tenth day of the Hebrew month of Tishrei, about a week after Rosh Hashana.
+Usually, it falls in September or October.

 During the ten days between Rosh Hashana and Kippur, we believe that God writes down your fate for the upcoming year.
 On Yom Kippur, he seals his decision.
 During those ten days, the person can pray and try to change God’s mind.
-He or she can do that by changing their behavior and seeking forgiveness for their actions during the last year.
+People can change their behavior and seek forgiveness for their actions during the last year.

-“Yom” means “day” and “Kippur” comes from the root meaning “to atone”.
-On Yom Kippur, most Jewish people fast for 25 hours, don’t use electronic devices, don’t drive or ride transportation.
-That is their way to atone their behavior during the passing year.
-But in Israel, not all Jewish people act alike.
-Some do eat during the holiday, use their electronic devices, and such.
-Most won’t use their cars, to respect others.
+“Yom” means “day,” and “Kippur” comes from the root meaning “to atone.”
+On Yom Kippur, most Jewish people fast for 25 hours, don’t use electronic devices, and don’t drive or ride transportation.
+That is their way to disconnect from everyday life, look into themselves, and examine their behavior throughout the passing year.
+However, not all Jewish people act alike, so some do eat during the holiday, use their electronic devices, and such.
+Most won’t use their cars to respect others.

-During Yom Kippur, you can expect to see a lot of people in the streets, especially children, walking on foot.
-In cities with a mixed population, you might see cars driving now and then.
+During Yom Kippur, you can expect to see many people in the streets, especially children, walking on foot or riding bikes.
+You might see cars driving here and there in cities with a mixed population.
 Some Jewish people might not like that other people are driving on this holy day, and so you might hear them or see them get upset.
-If you’re traveling on Yom Kippur, don’t count on public transportation at all because it doesn’t work on Yom Kippur.
+If you’re traveling on Yom Kippur, don’t count on public transportation at all because it doesn’t operate on this holy day.

 Read more >> All about Yom Kippur in Israel.